espresso-cash/espresso-cash-public/packages/solana/README.md

 Currently, it supports

-- Getting the balance in SOL of an address
+- Creating arbitrary transactions with an API similar to that of the Rust SDK.
+- Partial implementation of the system program.
+Transfer and Create Account instructions for the current version.
+- Partial implementation of the SPL token program.
-- Transferring SOL
+- Memo program.
-- Listing all the transactions for a given address
+- Manually writing anchor compatible programs through a simple API.
-- Generate a keypair from a 12 word mnemonic seed
+- Generating a keypair from a 12 word mnemonic seed.
-- Sign transactions with the `SolanaWallet` object
+- Partial RPC Api implementation.

 ### Our pub.dev package
 We have [the package published here](https://pub.dev/packages/solana) if you like to use it in your project